 WHAT HAVE YOU BEEN DOING SINCE YOU DISBANDED ARKITEX?

 After a particularly long and cold Canadian winter in 1983, and inspired by my song “First World Calling” from the ARKITEX album, I married the love of my life, and we drove off to California in my red VW bug.
 On a mission to elevate function to fine art, we opened a design studio in San Diego and brought high-touch to the world of high-technology.

 DO YOU CURRENTLY HAVE A BAND OR ARE YOU SOLO?

 Technology has come up to a level where one person can be all the members of a band.
 Mozart was an individual who created music, but it took an army of players to reproduce what he heard.
-Today, it can take one or as many players or collaborators as you want, to capture a performance.
-On the new ARKITEX album, Glass Man, I am the band, with very special guest musicians, that came into my life.
+Today, it can take one or as many players or collaborators as you want to capture a performance.
+On the new ARKITEX album, Glass Man, I am the band with exceptional guest musicians that came into my life.